Gerald Mahan

-Gerald Dennis Mahan (born November 24, 1937, died November 21, 2021, age 83) was an American condensed matter physicist, with specific research interests in transport and optical properties of materials, and solid-state devices.
-He was a fellow of the American Physical Society.
+Gerald Dennis Mahan (November 24, 1937 – November 21, 2021) was an American condensed matter physicist, with specific research interests in transport and optical properties of materials, and solid-state devices.
+He is recognized for his work in quantum thermoelectricity and the invention of the zinc oxide varistor.
+He is also developed the time-dependent local-density approximation (TDLDA) and its author of various books in quantum many-body physics.